Aquaman (film): Visual effects

 David Nelson and Craig Wentworth served as VFX supervisors for Method Studios.
-Method handled the Sicily fight sequence between Arthur, Mera and Black Manta; Arthur's encounter with the Karathen in the Well of the Souls; and his acquisition of Atlan's trident.
-For the Sicily fight sequence, the team built the main square of the Italian village and terracotta tiled roof set pieces that were backed with blue screen.
+Method handled the Sicily fight sequence between Arthur, Mera, and Black Manta; Arthur's encounter with the Karathen in the Well of the Souls; and his acquisition of Atlan's trident.
+For the Sicily fight sequence, the team built the main square of the Italian village and terracotta-tiled roof set pieces that were backed with a blue screen.
 A completely CGI village was also created based on scans and documentation of the real village.
-For the Well of the Souls sequence, Momoa was filmed dry-for-wet and captured on set in rigs that simulated underwater movements, but they ultimately felt restrictive so artists replaced the majority of his performance with a digital body double and added the CGI environment, Karathen and Arthur's free-flowing locks.
+For the Well of the Souls sequence, Momoa was filmed dry-for-wet and captured on set in rigs that simulated underwater movements, but they ultimately felt restrictive, so artists replaced the majority of his performance with a digital body double and added the CGI environment, Karathen and Arthur's free-flowing locks.
 A specially designed 700fps shot was used in the scene where the camera travels through Arthur's eyes.

 Rodeo FX worked on two key sequences, with Sebastien Moreau as VFX Supervisor.
 For the aquarium that young Arthur visits near the beginning, Rodeo FX used simulations as well as algorithms for the fish behavior.
 They created hard and soft corals by developing a colonization growth system, along with procedural stem and tentacle generation tools.
 They also created the environments for the Atlantis ruins below the desert.
-Artists used a Lego-type approach to layer the environment with a large amount of sand, dust and rocks, all of which would realistically give way to the characters' interactions.
-From there, they sculpted ruined buildings, bridges, towers, statues and temples, which were textured and shaded to add depth to the ruined city.
+Artists used a Lego-type approach to layer the environment with a large amount of sand, dust, and rocks, all of which would realistically give way to the characters' interactions.
+From there, they sculpted ruined buildings, bridges, towers, statues, and temples, which were textured and shaded to add depth to the ruined city.